User attributes

 data-user-team-size="42" becomes { teamSize: "42" }.

-Via setUserAttributes (client-side)
+Via setUserAttributes (client-side, any install)

-await window.stepskit?.setUserAttributes(
+await stepskit.setUserAttributes(

 {